dart-archive/stagehand/README.md

       be confused by too much going on.
   * Dart + Polymer app
-    * this is the most opinionated and complete option. for the developer that says “I just want to paint by numbers”
+    * this is the most opinionated and complete option. for the developer that says "I just want to paint by numbers"
   * Dart + server-side
   * Dart library (suitable to publish on pub.dartlang.org)
 * Anonymous and opt-in usage analytics